 Terry Bradshaw Biography

-Terry Bradshaw is an American retired experienced football player who was a quarterback for the Pittsburgh Steelers in the National Football League (NFL).
-He has been a television sports analyst and co-host of Fox NFL Sunday since 1994.
-Bradshaw is likewise an actor and recording artist, having partaken in several television shows and films, most known for co-starring in the movie Failure to Launch, and releasing several country music albums.
+Terry Bradshaw is a well-known American one-time professional football quarterback.
+He played in the National Football League (NFL) for 14 seasons with the Pittsburgh Steelers.
+Since 1994, he has existed a television sports analyst and co-host of Fox NFL Sunday.
+Bradshaw is furthermore an actor and recording artist, having experienced in several television shows (mainly as himself) and films, notably co-starring in the movie Failure to Launch, and releasing several country music albums.

 10 Quick Facts About Terry Bradshaw